-Need something really bright for car camping?
-This is your product.
-It's a large, heavy propane lantern that is really bright and puts out some heat.
-The model we tested came with a plastic base that has stabilizing feet and a hard plastic carrying case that makes transporting it a breeze.
+If you need a lantern that burns really, really brightly, this is your product.
+It's a large, heavy propane lantern that can put out some heat.
+The model we tested came with a plastic base that has stabilizing feet and a hard plastic carrying case that makes transporting it easier than it otherwise would be.
 It has a single mantle that attaches on both ends and glass dome that covers it.
 Protecting the glass dome is a wire metal cage with a handle attached and a metal lid that screws on and off so that you can remove the glass dome when the mantle needs replacing.

 This product is bright.
 We lit campfires, cooked, played board games, had parties, and even chopped wood on moonless nights with this lantern.
 It's warm, too.
-During one of our parties we put the Northstar near Grandma when she was chilly.
+During one of our parties, we put the Northstar near Grandma when she was chilly.
 It was quite effective.
-The Northstar does make a bit of a hissing sound when it is lit, and when the fuel is about to run out it makes a rather loud whistling noise.
+This lantern does make a bit of a hissing sound when it is lit, and when the fuel is about to run out it makes a rather loud whistling noise.

 Ease of Use

-The Northstar has an InstaStart ignition that is awesome.
-It failed to light immediately only rarely during our seven-month-long testing period where we used it nearly every single night.
+The Northstar has an InstaStart ignition, which we really enjoyed.
+It typically started right up during our testing period where we used it nearly every single night.
 Just turn the fuel knob and press the red button and it lights instantly.
 It was easy to initially assemble and installing the mantle wasn't too much trouble, but does take a bit of patience.
-The mantle does smoke a lot at first, but then it burns off and shines very brightly.
-After the initial installation of the mantle it doesn't smoke anymore when you relight it.
-During this testing period we only had to change the mantle once.
+It will smoke a lot at first, but then it burns off and shines very brightly.
+After the initial installation of the mantle, it doesn't smoke anymore when you relight it.
+During this testing period, we only had to change the mantle once.

 The Northstar doesn't have a lot of fancy features.
-It is a portable propane lantern with an instastart that works well, a long handle that does not get too hot to touch, even on the highest setting, and a large knob that adjusts the amount of fuel getting through to the mantle that makes it shine very bright or low and everywhere in between.
+It is a portable propane lantern with an InstaStart that works well.
+Its long handle does not get too hot to the touch, even on the highest setting, and the large fuel adjuster knob enables you to control how brightly it shines.
 The hard plastic carrying case has two sides that fold down so that the lantern can be easily packed for travel.
 The plastic base that keeps the Northstar from tipping over can be turned upside down and its feet folded in to protect the base of the lantern where the propane tank attaches when packed into its plastic case.

 This lantern is the largest and the heaviest product we reviewed.
 It is also the brightest.
 It packs into its plastic carrying case with ease once the propane canister is removed.
 The carrying case is light and closes securely.